|

 During periods of high solar activity, the ionosphere becomes more reflective, enhancing long-distance communication.
 Conversely, during solar minimum, the ionosphere may be less reflective, making communication more challenging.

-MUF is the highest frequency that can be used for Skywave Propagation between two points at a specific time.
-It depends on factors like solar activity, time of day, and the distance between transmitting and receiving stations.
+The MUF is the highest usable frequency for skywave propagation between two places at a given moment.
+Solar activity, time of day, and distance between transmitting and receiving stations all have an impact on this.
+It is not dependent on transmission power.

 Geomagnetic storms, often caused by solar flares, can disrupt HF propagation by affecting the ionosphere.
-During such events, communication conditions may vary.
+During such events, communication conditions may vary significantly.

 Different HF frequencies behave differently under various propagation conditions.